 One of the most useful things you can do to improve your memory is to invest some time and learn the Major System.
-This is a mnemonic system which substitutes speech sounds for numbers, enabling you to memorise otherwise meaningless numbers by creating words out of them.
+This is a mnemonic system that has been around since at least the 1600s, which substitutes speech sounds for numbers, enabling you to memorise otherwise meaningless numbers by creating words and images out of them.
 I use it to remember my credit card number, bank account details, passport number, pin numbers, phone numbers, passwords, and so on.

 |0||s or z|